What to Expect

 - Travelers using wheelchairs, walkers or other mobility aids should not reserve this adventure

-Travelers who’ve reserved our post-trip extension to Cusco and Machu Picchu: You’ll fly early on Day 10 from Iquitos early to Lima, connecting to Cusco at 12,000 feet.
+Travelers who’ve reserved our post-trip extension to Cusco and Machu Picchu: You’ll fly early on Day 12 from Iquitos early to Lima, connecting to Cusco at 12,000 feet.
 From here you will travel to the Sacred Valley’s lower elevation of 10,000 feet by bus.
-This extension involves 2-3miles of hiking in uneven grounds and climbing many uneven stairs at high elevation in the Sacred Valley and Machu Picchu.
+This extension involves 2-3 miles of hiking in uneven grounds and climbing many uneven stairs at high elevation in the Sacred Valley and Machu Picchu.
 This extension is very physically challenging and excellent balance and health are essential for your own personal safety and the rest of the group.

 Travelers using any mobility aids are not suited for this adventure.

-- One 1-night stay in Lima
+- One 2-night stay in Lima and one 1-night stay in Iquitos

 - 5 pre-dawn excursions and 2 nighttime excursions